 Building Homes Rhode Island

-Building Homes Rhode Island is the state program created thanks to the majority of voters in 2006, and again in 2012 and 2016, that approved a $50 million bond to create affordable apartments and starter homes throughout the state.
-The state's Housing Resources Commission has awarded the full $50 million, creating 1,312 homes in 30 communities throughout the state.
+Building Homes Rhode Island is the state program created thanks to the majority of voters in 2006, and again in 2012 and 2016, that approved a $50 million bond to create affordable apartments and modest single-family homes throughout the state.
+The state's Housing Resources Commission awarded the full $50 million over four years to create 1,166 homes in 29 communities throughout the state.
 The subsequent bond in 2012 for $25 million awarded over two years created an additional 777 homes in 16 communities.

 Not only do these attractive and well-constructed units provide a quality home for someone to live in, but they also serve as a strong economic generator:

-- The $50 million of BHRI investments in Rhode Island have generated close to $800 million in total economic activity, multiplying nearly 16 times throughout our state’s economy.
+- The original $50 million of BHRI investments in Rhode Island generated close to $800 million in total economic activity, multiplying nearly 16 times throughout our state’s economy.